kylemaestro/workforce-planning-tool/README.md

 # Overview
 Senior design project developed for global media company MediaKind.
-Originally hosted as a static site using AWS S3 and IAM for roles/permissions.
+Intended use as an HR workforce planning tool that could be accessible from the web.
+Hosted via Amazon S3, with persistent data storage / editing capabilities leveraging S3 for simple storage.

 # Directions to run
 TODO: add instructions...